antonw-88/VagrantAndAnsible/readme.md

-Project for practicing with Ansible test
+## Project for practicing with Ansible

+Inspired by the book Ansible for DevOps by Jeff Geerling